Vegan Recipes, Omni Restaurant Reviews

 Thus I created Eating Appalachia.
 While Cupcake Punk still applied to my recipe posts, I wanted to explore more of the region I now call home.
 I’m a Georgia girl at heart, but Virginia has captured my imagination.
-Not to mention a certain lovely fellow named G. So what will you find on this blog?
+So what will you find on this blog?
 You’ll find oogles of delicious, creative, sometimes healthy & sometimes not so healthy vegan recipes—I love veganizing other’s recipes, I love hunting around for the most creative and soul-satisfying vegan recipes on the internet and in cookbooks, and I love love love inspiration from fellow bloggers (I love what blogging is all about—community & sharing & relationships).
 You’ll also find restaurant reviews of restaurants in Roanoke, the region, and across the globe.
 Eating out is a big thing in my life—I love food.
 Period, end of statement.
 My restaurant reviews are not 100% vegan though—you’ll find out that I do eat foie gras and hamburgers and other ethically-fraught dishes.
 But I don’t make these meals a regular part of my repertoire.
 In fact, I eat a 95% vegan diet still—plant-based is the way that I’m the happiest and healthiest.
 I’m with Michael Pollan—“Eat food.
 Not too much.
 Mostly plants.”

 And, in case you’re wondering, all photos on this blog are taken with a 6.5 megapixel Cannon Rebel EOS Digital SLR with a 18-55 mm EFS lens.
 One day I’ll update the camera, but for now, she’s doing a good job.
 I also trek around with a Porteen Gear bag that I adore—check out the Etsy shop if you’re on the market for a camera bag.